boonebgorges/invite-anyone/readme.txt

 == Changelog ==

+= 0.8.8 =
+* Added an icon to the custom post type.
+Props Bowe for whipping it up

 = 0.8.7 =
 * Fixed bug where an undeclared global was causing the custom post type not to be loaded on multisite installations